caophuong2012/english/README.md

 # english
 Project for studying English
-I'm Tom, a software engineer from Viet Nam.
-This is my project for studying English.
+This is our project for studying English.